AliTopal89/jenkins_fundamentals/jenkins-pipeline/README.md

         }
     }
     ```
-When you specify a docker container for an agent, Jenkins calls APIs directly these command are serialized so they can
+When you specify a docker container for an agent, Jenkins calls APIs directly as these command are serialized so they can
 resume after master jenkins restart from `/restart`. eg. yet another docker plugin with `docker-jenkins-rails` agents.

 When you use a shell step to run a docker command directly the step is bound to the durable task of the shell